PhD student @USCAnnenberg

 .

 On September 10, 2022, Gao Yan, a Chinese TikTok (Douyin) influencer known as “birdy,” tragically took his own life after experiencing school bullying due to his sexual orientation.
-This study conducted a multimodal analysis of 102,031 videos to explore different strategies and counter discourses adopted by Douyin users to call for justice.
+This study explores different strategies and counter discourses adopted by Douyin users to call for justice.

 Olympic media & Gu